Mauzy0x00/Mauzy0x00/README.md

 ### Howdy hey!
 I'm a Computer Security student just trying to learn some stuff.
-- Currently trying to learn TensorFlow.
+- Currently trying to learn TensorFlow and web development using a home server with a LEMP stack.

 <img src="https://komarev.com/ghpvc/?username=Mauzy0x&style=flat-square&color=blue" alt=""/>